RockefellerArchiveCenter/processing-manual/planning.md

 ### Step 4 - Submit Draft of Project Vitals

-- The Project Vitals draft is submitted to the Head of Processing for discussion and approval.
+- The Project Vitals draft is submitted to the Assistant Director for Processing for discussion and approval.

 ### Step 5 - Save approved version of Vitals in the project management software

 - Saving all applicable project documentation in the project management software facilitates interdepartmental information sharing and teamwork.
-- The Project Vitals document will also be made available in the Processing folder of the RAC shared network drive.
+- The Project Vitals document will also be made available to all RAC staff through the RAC SharePoint network.

 ### Step 6 - Sharing the Project Vitals

-- Once the Project Vitals document is submitted, discussed, and approved, it is shared by the Head of Processing with the Archives Management Team and the Processing Team.
+- Once the Project Vitals document is submitted, discussed, and approved, it is shared by the Assistant Director for Processing with the Archives Management Team and the Processing Team.

 #### Project Vitals Template